 Scrutineers play a really important role in providing independent assurance to voters that elections are being conducted fairly.
-This handbook is designed to provide you with everything you need to know about being a scrutineer at the election.
+This handbook is designed to provide you with everything you need to know about being a scrutineer at a parliamentary by-election.